Cognigy/Documentation/docs/en/docs/ai/handover-providers/chatwoot-handover.md

 <div class="divider"></div>

-In case you want to add a new Agent to Chatwoot go to the Chatwoot homepage and click on the **"Agents"** menu item.
+In case you want to add a new Agent to Chatwoot go to the Chatwoot homepage and click on the **Agents** menu item.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/endpoints/images/8cd2b86-Chatwoot_settings_menu.svg" width="100%" />